List of admission tests to colleges and universities: Pakistan

 The tests are conducted separately by the respective universities.

+Philippines

+Until its abolition in 1994, the National College Entrance Examination (NCEE) served as a standardized test for university admissions.
+As of 2024, each university runs their own entrance exams such as the University of the Philippines College Admission Test (UPCAT).

 Poland

 Universities and other institutions of higher education formerly ran their own entrance exams.
 Since the introduction of the "new matura" in 2005, and in particular the marking of that exam by independent examiners rather than by teachers at students' own schools, the matura now serves as the admission test for Polish students.